Trinity In Sydney

 “This partnership begins to address the desire by many in Sydney for Anglican theological education from a Broad Church and Anglo-Catholic perspective.
 I am thrilled that TCTS is partnering with the St James’ Institute, which already has an established reputation for providing intellectually and spiritually meaningful theological education to Anglicans in Sydney.”

 The following units are now open for enrolment for both clergy and laity.
-Please contact tcts@trinity.edu.au for more information, or visit trinity.unimelb.edu.au/intensives
+Please contact tcts@trinity.edu.au for more information, or visit https://www.trinity.unimelb.edu.au/theological-school/trinity-in-sydney

 A link to a printable version of the Trinity in Sydney programme can be found HERE